 Match a condition As part of creating or modifying a discovery pattern, you can use the Match operation to specify conditions that the discovery process must meet to continue.
 If these conditions are not met, the discovery process stops.
 Before you begin Navigate to the relevant pattern step: On the pattern form, select the relevant identification section for Discovery.Alternatively, select the relevant identification or connection section for Service Mapping.
 Select the relevant pattern step or click to add a step.
 Basic knowledge of programming is desirable.
 Role required: pd_admin About this task While the discovery process always stops if the specified conditions are not met, you can control if the system regards this result as discovery error or not.
 In some cases you may run a pattern containing the match operation and expect the result not to match conditions.
 For example, in cloud environments different data centers may have different sets of devices and applications.
 You run a pattern for a certain application knowing that you do not find it on all data centers.
 If you define that the lack of match is not a discovery error, the discovery log shows the message instead of the discovery error.
 Customize the message to provide useful information about why this result is expected.
 Procedure Select Match from the Operation list.
 In the first condition field, enter the required value.
 You can use an actual string or a variable.
 You can also use values from temporary tabular variables: from a specific field or a specific column in a table sequentially, starting from the first row.
 For more information, see Enter values and variables in patterns.
 Select an operator from the list.
 If necessary, enter the required value in the second condition field.
 To add more conditions, click the plus icon and define the criteria.
 If you create multiple conditions, define if this pattern must meet all or any of them: From the Meet list, select All or Any.
 To consider the lack of match as not a discovery error: Select Expected from the Termination type field.
 Enter the text for the discovery message to provide useful information about the expected result.
+You can use variables in the discovery message.
+For example, you can enter the following text: The discovery was stopped due to the following error: $error.
 If in Debug mode, test the step by clicking Test and checking that the operation brings the result you expected.
 Example This operation is used in This item Hierarchy Applications > Business Integration Software CI Type IBM WMB HTTP Listener Pattern WMB HTTP Listener On Unix Pattern Section Identification for HTTP Step number and Name 1.
 Check process name to match http lstnr During discovery of an IBM WMB HTTP Listener, use the Match operation to check the process name.
 What to do next Continue editing the pattern by adding a new step and defining its operation or Finalize the pattern.